 Majority of schools to face cuts next year

 Rachel Reeves and Keir Starmer promised change.
 After 14 years of damaging school cuts, we expected this Government to begin to reverse the cuts.
-But on December 10, the Government recommended an unfunded teacher pay-award of 2.8% for 2025/26.
+But the Government have decided to not fully fund the teachers pay award for this year.

 There is no way around it, this means more cuts for our schools.